 Villas in the villages are being demolished to build luxury apartment complexes.
 The required sand is drained from the rivers, while the water is drained from the wells.
 Parts like Anjuna and Vagator are changing their appearance with the speed of light.
 The most recent construction project is the ‘Eco-tourism’ development of the ecologically fragile area around Chapora River.
 Ferry terminals and a tourist village are being built, as well as marinas, hotels, adventure sports islands, etc. The environment is basically being sacrificed over low-quality, pack-em-in resorts.

 But the truth is, Goa doesn’t need any of that.
 People go there for its image of a laid-back place and a place where you can really rest and relax away from the pollution and construction revolution of the rest of the country.
 Goa is the smallest state and it already has twice more tourists then it has residents.
 So, I can’t help but feel that the local government is trying to do too much with the limited resources they have.

 The local government has been trying to squeeze out the drug gangs by providing ridiculously low alcohol prices.
 It was believed that this will make people consume alcohol instead of drugs but that backfired as well.
 The low alcohol prices have drawn gangs of local men who drink heavily.
-And their presence is making the environment less self for female tourists and local women both.
+And their presence is making the environment less safe for female tourists, and local women alike.
 Cases of robbery and sexual assaults are increasing on a yearly basis and Goa is definitely not the place we used to hear stories about anymore.